Chiral Properties of $(2\!+\!1)$-Flavor QCD in Magnetic Fields at Zero Temperature: Results

 By construction, the $B$ dependence of $G_H^{\rm val}$ originates solely from the valence sector, whereas that of $G_H^{\rm sea}$ originates solely from the sea sector.
 From $G_H(B;t)$, $G_H^{\rm val}(B;t)$, and $G_H^{\rm sea}(B;t)$ we extract the corresponding masses using identical fit procedures and fit windows, yielding $M_H(B)$, $M_H^{\rm val}(B)$, and $M_H^{\rm sea}(B)$.

 The results are summarized in~\autoref{fig:sea_valence_pi} and~\autoref{fig:sea_valence_K} for pions and kaons, respectively, where we compare the valence-only and sea-only counterparts for both charged and neutral pseudoscalar channels.
-A clear pattern emerges: within uncertainties, the full $eB$ dependence is almost entirely reproduced by the valence-only determination, $M_H(B)\simeq M_H^{\rm val}(B)$, whereas the sea-only masses remain close to their $B=0$ values, $M_H^{\rm sea}(B)\approx M_H(0)$, over the entire field range explored.
+A clear pattern emerges: Within uncertainties, the full $eB$ dependence is almost entirely reproduced by the valence-only determination, $M_H(B)\simeq M_H^{\rm val}(B)$, whereas the sea-only masses remain close to their $B=0$ values, $M_H^{\rm sea}(B)\approx M_H(0)$, over the entire field range explored.
 This demonstrates that, at the physical point and for the values of $eB$ considered here, magnetic-field effects on pseudoscalar meson masses are dominated by valence dynamics, while sea-quark effects are quantitatively subleading for both charged and neutral states.
-In particular, this valence dominance provides a dynamical explanation for the near-validity of $qB$ scaling observed above: once the leading valence response is organized in terms of $|q_f B|$, only a small residual breaking---consistent with the minor sea-quark contribution---remains.
+In particular, this valence dominance provides a dynamical explanation for the near-validity of $qB$ scaling observed above: Once the leading valence response is organized in terms of $|q_f B|$, only a small residual breaking---consistent with the minor sea-quark contribution---remains.

-We emphasize that the above conclusion---namely that the magnetic-field dependence of pseudoscalar meson masses is overwhelmingly carried by the valence sector, with only a minor sea quark contribution---pertains to the vacuum (zero-temperature) ensembles studied here.
-At finite temperature the situation is known to change qualitatively.
-In particular, in the vicinity of the pseudo-critical temperature, sea-quark effects become dominant and provide the primary driving mechanism behind the so-called inverse magnetic catalysis.
-This sea-quark driven behavior has been observed both in the non-monotonic temperature and field dependence of the chiral condensate and in the corresponding behavior of pseudoscalar screening masses (or screening correlators) in the vicinity of the transition region~\cite{DElia:2011koc,Bruckmann:2013oba,Ding:2022tqn}.
+We emphasize that the above conclusion---namely that the magnetic-field dependence of pseudoscalar meson masses is overwhelmingly carried by the valence sector, with only a minor sea-quark contribution---pertains to the vacuum (zero-temperature) ensembles studied here.
+At finite temperature, the situation is known to change qualitatively.
+In particular, in the vicinity of the pseudocritical temperature, sea-quark effects become dominant and provide the primary driving mechanism behind the so-called inverse magnetic catalysis.
+This sea-quark-driven behavior has been observed both in the nonmonotonic temperature and field dependence of the chiral condensate and in the corresponding behavior of pseudoscalar screening masses (or screening correlators) in the vicinity of the transition region~\cite{DElia:2011koc,Bruckmann:2013oba,Ding:2022tqn}.